gdcho/chrom-cognito/notes.md

 **Character count: 498/1000**

 The host permissions (`https://*/*` and `http://*/*`) are necessary for the extension to detect and control video players across various websites.
-These permissions allow Pulse Play to work on different video platforms including YouTube, Netflix, Vimeo, educational platforms, and any website with HTML5 video content.
+These permissions allow Chromcognito to work on different video platforms including YouTube, Netflix, Vimeo, educational platforms, and any website with HTML5 video content.
 The extension only accesses video elements and does not collect, read, or transmit any website content or user data beyond what's necessary for video speed control functionality.

 ## Remote Code Usage